ezakto/statiq/README.md

         "outputRoot": "dst/"
     }

-Build a directory structure in src folder, with Markdown-formatted pages, like
+Build a directory structure in src folder, with markdown-formatted pages, like

     src/index.md
     src/about.md